Improved and Generalized Upper Bounds on the Complexity of Policy Iteration: Acknowledgements.

 \section{Acknowledgements.}

-I would like to thank Ian Post for exchanges about the proof in \cite{ye2}, and Thomas Dueholm Hansen for noticing a flaw in a claimed result for deterministic MDPs in an earlier version.
+I would like to thank Ian Post for exchanges about the proof in \cite{ye2}, Thomas Dueholm Hansen for noticing a flaw in a claimed result for deterministic MDPs in an earlier version, Romain Aza{\"i}s for the reference on the Cesaro mean of stochastic matrices, and the reviewers and editor for their very careful feedback, who helped improve the paper overall, and the proof of Lemma 13 in particular.